[4 minute read]

 Sadism / masochism (including medical play and corporal punishment)

-Some people enjoy reading fiction involving a taboo, yet they would be horrified to witness or be involved in the act in real life (incest and rape scenarios are common examples).
+Some people enjoy reading fiction involving a taboo, yet they would be horrified to witness or be involved in the act in real life.
+For instance incest and rape scenarios are common examples of erotic fiction topics which are popular.

 One taboo which has recently come into mainstream consciousness is: